 A buzzing sound will be heard and a slight burning sensation may be experienced.
 This specialised laser uses a cool ultraviolet light beam to remove (“ablate”) microscopic amounts of tissue from the cornea, reshaping it for improved vision.

 After laser reshaping of the cornea, the flap is laid back in place, covering the area where your corneal tissue was removed.
 Your eye is irrigated, cleaned and antibiotic drops are instilled.
 The other eye is then done using the same procedure.

 You will go home that day with both eyes closed with hard shields, protecting them.
 Be sure to rest before your follow-up.
 Usually, the shields are removed the next day and antibiotic, as well as steroid drops, are initiated that same evening.

 Is the LASIK Eye Surgery Procedure Safe?

-We also provide you with a clear understanding of each possible issue that may affect your procedure or the recovery process of LASIK eye surgery.
+Here are the most common side effects you may experience after laser vision correction such as LASIK.
+We will also provide you with a clear understanding of each possible issue that may affect your procedure or recovery process from LASIK eye surgery during your consultation.